Quintinshill rail disaster: Trial of Tinsley, Meakin and Hutchinson

 The trial of the three men started on 24 September 1915 in the High Court in Edinburgh.
 The Lord Justice General, Lord Strathclyde, presided over the trial; the Lord Advocate, Robert Munro KC prosecuted and the three men were defended by Condie Sandeman KC.
 Tinsley, Meakin and Hutchinson all pleaded not guilty to the charges of culpable homicide and breach of duty against them.
 The trial lasted a day and a half; after the prosecution had concluded their case, Sandeman submitted to the Lord Justice General that there was no case to answer by Hutchinson.
 The Lord Justice General accepted this submission, and the jury was instructed to find him not guilty at the conclusion of the trial.
 Sandeman called no witnesses on the part of Meakin and Tinsley but instead sought to persuade the jury that neither had been criminally negligent but that Tinsley had just had a momentary loss of memory.

 After Sandeman's speech, Lord Strathclyde summed up to the jury, ending:

-At 6.43 am on the morning of the day in question, the men in the signal box at Quintinshill were asked to accept the troop train coming from the north.
-They accepted it.
-That meant that they gave the signal to the north that the line was clear and that the troop train might safely come on.
-At that very moment when the signal was given, there was before the very eyes of the men in the signal box a local train which was obstructing the line on which the troop train was to run.
-One man in the signal box had actually left the train a few minutes before, just at the time when it was being shunted onto the up line.
-The other man had a few minutes before directed the local train to leave the down main and go on to the up main.

-That is the staggering fact that confronts you.

-If you can explain that fact consistently with the two men having faithfully and honestly discharged their duties you should acquit them.
-If you cannot explain that staggering fact consistently with the men having faithfully discharged their duties then you must convict them.

 The jury retired to consider their verdicts at 12.40 pm and returned only eight minutes later, finding Hutchinson not guilty as directed but finding Tinsley and Meakin guilty as charged.
 After hearing mitigation on behalf of the two Lord Strathclyde sentenced Tinsley to three years penal servitude and Meakin to eighteen months imprisonment.